upa/vxlan/README.md

 ### vxlanctl ###

-vxlanctl is command tool for configuring vxlan. you can create/destroy vxlan tunnel interface, and install Access list.
-All Access List affect as Out Bound Filter per VNI. if you want to use vlan, create vlan interface using vconfig.
+vxlanctl is command tool for configuring vxlan. you can create/destroy vxlan tunnel interface, and set multicast address and interface.  if you want to use vlan, create vlan interface using vconfig.

 	### Usage ####
 	 % vxlanctl --help